Looking for the best Las Vegas family vacation itinerary?

 Las Vegas to Grand Canyon helicopter tour

 Taking a helicopter tour to Grand Canyon is a bucket list activity and one of the most popular things to do in Las Vegas with kids.
-Its pricey for sure but so worth it.
-Most of these tours are 3-4 hours duration and some include a landing below the rim in the Grand Canyon.
+Most of these tours are 3-4 hours in duration, and some include a landing below the rim of the Grand Canyon.

-We did a helicopter tour of the Grand Canyon and it included a 45 minute landing to take pictures and we were provided a picnic snack and drinks.
+We did a helicopter tour of the Grand Canyon and which included a 45-minute landing to take pictures, and we were provided a picnic snack and drinks.
 Sodas or juices were provided for the kids.

 Day 5: Day trip to Death Valley National Park